 After 7-10 days, egg fertility starts to drop, so try to incubate the eggs as soon as possible after the rest period.
-(We ship eggs no more than 3 days after they are laid and mark the date on each egg.)
+(We ship eggs no more than 3-5 days after they are laid and mark the date on each egg.)

 Prepare To Hatch

 There are several incubator brands on the market to choose from.
 We prefer using a Brinsea incubator for small hatches; we love our Mini Advance for up to 7 eggs and our Maxi Advance for up to 24 eggs.
 Whatever incubator you chose, test the temperature and humidity to be sure you can maintain a constant environment throughout the hatch.
 Set it up and test it for 24 hours while your eggs rest if you havenʼt tested it already.